 With a father who flys for a major airline, I am aware of travel necessities.
 Be sure to check my guide on travel essentials for the whole family.

 Have you visited Charleston?
 What was your favorite hotel, restaurant, or thing to do?
 Let us know in the comments below!

 If you found this advice, or any of my advice helpful, please consider buying from one of my affiliates at no additional cost to you and supporting By Land, Air, or Sea.
 When you click and make a purchase within 24 hours (at no additional charge), we receive a small donation.
 Thank you!

 About the Author

 Kelsey Ramirez is a veteran elementary school teacher, military wife, and mom to two daughters.
-She is the founder of the Anchored Together ~ By Land, Air, or Sea and owns and operates Kelsey et Soleil, a digital consulting agent in blog management, copy editing, and research and writing.
+She is the founder of the Anchored Together ~ By Land, Air, or Sea and owns and operates Kelsey et Soleil, a digital consulting agent in blog management.
 Kelsey loves to travel, write, and create amazing content.
 She has her Masters in Technology, which she uses to learn all new things digital.